 This description of a Tournament was written when the Rotary Club of High Wycombe ran the 2007 Tournament.
-Now, after ten years, it still portrays the essence of the event.
+Now, after twelve years, it still portrays the essence of the event.

 Technology Tournaments in a Nutshell

 The Challenge is taken up by teams of four students representing their schools, coming together at [nowadays the John Hampden Grammar School) to tackle a design and build problem.
 They are encouraged to consider several solutions before selecting the most practicable and, after a period of experimentation and development, are required to demonstrate that their solution achieves the design criteria.

 Experience has shown that technical expertise is far less important than clear thinking ‘outside the box’.
 Indeed, winning teams have often come from an artistic rather than a technical background.